nails/module-asset/assets/bower_components/fontawesome/UPGRADING.md

 As always, [submit issues](https://github.com/FortAwesome/Font-Awesome/issues/new) that you run into with this guide or with these upgrades to us.

+## 5.12.1 to 5.13.0

+There are no breaking changes in this version upgrade.

+---

+## 5.12.0 to 5.12.1

+There are no breaking changes in this version upgrade.

+---

+## 5.11.2 to 5.12.0

+The 9-pointed icon named "haykal" was renamed to "bahai" to better match the symbol.
+If you were previously using the misnamed icon rename to "bahai" when upgrading.

 ---

 ## 5.11.1 to 5.11.2